Search in MDM

 Further

-Manual-Mecanica response on the Re: Mix water to oil
+Manual-Mechanics' response on the topic Re: Mixing water into oil

-Greetings Jonaz, if it is motor oil there are two possibilities of mixing the oil with the water, the first in the cylinder head and the second in the oil cooler, it is usually at the base where the oil filter screws, you can try to make a bypass to the connection of water that passes there, leave the cooler discovered, if there is a fug in there, you will leave and you will be sure that it is sure to be the failure.
-With respect to the cylinder head that these are high compression engines and requires being torquet (tightening) correctly, a fault in the torque can cause compression and mixture or loss of fluids that pass through it (water and oil).
-If you performed the bypass as commented above and there was no loss of oil or water definitely it has to be the cylinder head packaging.
-Comment what happens, luck.
+Hi Jonaz, if it's engine oil, there are two possibilities for the oil and water mixing: the first is in the cylinder head, and the second is in the oil cooler.
+The oil cooler is usually located at the base where the oil filter screws in.
+You can try bypassing the water connection that runs through there, leaving the cooler exposed.
+If there's a leak, it will come out there, and you'll be sure that's the problem.
+Regarding the cylinder head, remember that these are high-compression engines and require proper torque.
+Incorrect torque can cause a loss of compression and mixing, or loss of fluids (water and oil).
+If you bypassed the cylinder head as mentioned before and there was no oil or water leak, then it's definitely the head gasket.
+Let me know what happens.
+Good luck.

 Please connect or create account to join the conversation.